omegat-org/omegat/docs_devel/integration-test.md

 Docker and docker compose is popular to prepare a pragmatic test environment.
 You can find docker configurations `Dockerfile` in `test-integration/docker/`

-A test setup requires three containers.
+A test setup requires two containers.
-1. keygen: a docker container to create ssh key pair
-2. server: ssh+git server container to provide team repository
+1. server: ssh+git and ssh+svn server container to provide team repository
-3. client: omegat test instance container to run integration test.
+2. client: omegat test instance container to run integration test.

 OmegaT project provide `.docker-compose.yml` compose configuration that orchestrate test setup and execution in one line command.